Community Science LI 2021

 EASTERN COYOTES – 2 to 3 pm

-Chris Nagy Ph.D., Director of Research and Education for Mianus River Gorge, and Co-founder of Gotham Coyote will discuss the colonization of Long Island by coyotes, and Seatuck’s Arielle Santos will review how community scientists can help track their population.
+Chris Nagy Ph.D., Director of Research and Education for Mianus River Gorge, and Co-founder of Gotham Coyote will discuss the ecology, biology, and colonization of Long Island by coyotes.
+Mike Bottini, Wildlife Biologist, will discuss the work Seatuck and others are doing to study coyotes in the Long Island Coyote Working Group.
+Arielle Santos, Policy Program Coordinator, also of Seatuck, will review how community scientists can report sightings of coyotes so we can better understand coyote migration, distributions, and populations on Long Island.